john-goodman/nodejs-xmr-miner/README.md

 You will need to know:
 * Your monero wallet adress.
 You can get it on [MyMonero.com](https://mymonero.com).
 * Your pools host and port.
-If you have not choose any pool yet, go to [MoneroPools.com](http://moneropools.com/) and pick the one you like.
+If you have not chosen any pool yet, go to [MoneroPools.com](http://moneropools.com/) and pick the one you like.
 We recommend using [SupportXMR.com](https://supportxmr.com/#/help/getting_started) but you can use any stratum pool you want.

 How to start monero mining with node.js: